 - Physical or mental disability

-Retaliation Prevention — All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.
+Retaliation Prevention — Marigold’s Code of Conduct includes the standards from the Provincial Standards of Codes of Conduct.
+All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.